Product Owner Anti-Patterns

 6. Poor Product Backlog Management

-The Product Owner will be in charge of creating the Product Backlog for the Scrum Team.
-In case the Product Owner fails to do the same, then both the results as well as return on investment will be jeopardized.
-Similarly, the Product Backlog shouldn’t be clogged with useless elements, which can turn out to be counterproductive too.
+The Product Owner is in charge of creating the Product Backlog for the Scrum Team.
+If the Product Owner fails to do this, both the results and return on investment will be jeopardized.
+Similarly, the Product Backlog shouldn’t be clogged with useless elements, which can also be counterproductive.

 Solution: The Product Owner should work regularly with the Scrum Team in refining the Product Backlog as the development of the product carries on.